Upgrade Builder Grade with Easy, Inexpensive Fixes

 Changing hardware and light fixtures will also make a big difference in your bathroom and all through the house.
 You could purchase new ones, but why not recycle the old by spray painting them a more up-to-date shade?

 One builder grade garage feature that homeowners generally seem less troubled by is basic garage doors.
 However, the door of your garage, one of the first things that passersby notice about your home, plays a large role in your home’s curb appeal.
-If you are hoping to sell your property, especially in a relatively slow real estate market – for example in Akron, Ohio – your Akron garage door deserves an upgrade.
+If you are hoping to sell your property, your garage door deserves an upgrade.

 Once again, paint is a versatile tool, which you can use to give the entire door a warm, appealing appearance.
 For a change of pace, do the trim in a crisply contrasting hue.
-You can even paint on faux carriage house windows.
+You can even use paint to add faux carriage house windows.

 Laura Firszt writes for networx.com.